Dental implant reality check

 Are these advances in dental health right for you?

 Tooth decay, gum disease, and injury to the mouth can all lead to the loss of one or more teeth.
 The standard solution usually involves removable dentures or a fixed bridge.
 A newer option, dental implants, is also gaining popularity.
 "Implants can significantly improve your quality of life," says Dr. German Gallucci, department chair of restorative dentistry at the Harvard School of Dental Medicine.

 A dental implant is a small titanium post that's surgically placed into the jawbone.
-In time, it fuses with the bone and provides a base for a porcelain replacement tooth that will later be screwed into the implant.
-After surgery, it’s important to avoid crunchy and sticky foods and stick to a soft diet until the gums heal.
-In older adults, dental implants are typically used to replace one or two missing teeth or to anchor a bridge or dentures to keep them secure during chewing and speaking.
+In time, bone grows over the implant surface, and provides a base for a porcelain replacement tooth (a crown) that will later be screwed into the implant.